New announcement. Learn more

 The vagus nerve is your body’s longest nerve, and the biggest parasympathetic nerve in your body.
 The parasympathetic nervous system is responsible for the 'rest and digest' functions in your body.

-The vagus nerve is the tenth cranial nerve, and runs from your skull down both sides of the neck and chest to your abdomen and intestines.
+The vagus nerve is the tenth cranial nerve, and runs from your skull down both sides of the neck and chest to your abdomen and internal organs.

-The word vagus stems from a latin word for wanderer, which describes the nature of the vagus nerve well, since it wanders to most organs on its way.
+The word vagus stems from a latin word for wanderer, which describes the nature of the vagus nerve well, since it wanders to most organs on its way through the body.

-When stressed, we tend to go into 'fight or flight' mode, which is the sympathetic nervous system’s job.
-Most people nowadays spend way too much time in that state, which causes all kinds of problems.
+When stressed, our body responds by going into 'fight or flight' mode, which is the sympathetic nervous system’s job.
+Most people nowadays are spending most of their time in that state, which causes a plethora of problems.
+You can read more about stress in this article

-Stimulating the vagus nerve is one way of helping your body come back from the constant fight or flight and to calm down so that it can relax, heal and digest your food.
+Stimulating the vagus nerve is one way of helping your body come back from the constant fight or flight and to regulate your nervous system so that the body can relax, digest your food and heal.

 Here are some tips on how to stimulate the vagus nerve and help you to relax and get to a state of healing: